frc-team-3341/2025-IAP-Shooter/2025-IAP-Shooter/src/main/java/frc/robot/subsystems/README.md

-This code file was to test the feedWheel for the old shooter.
-I don't really have a lot of our new code on this computer, as we usually work on different computers.
-This was what I decided to push, and its an old test for the wheel. `feedWheel.java` has some errors, as I recycled some old code to create this.
-However, last session, we were able to fix similar problems on other test files and used the code on the shooter itself.
+Todays commit has our test code for beambreaks (without asynchornous interuppts), and is mainly old code.
+We do have new code for the shooter, but that's on another person's computer.
+This code was to test beambrakes on the old shooter, and served as a base/refrence point for our new, improved code.
+Using this code, we found some issues with the breambreakers, and spent time trying to resolve them.

-All in all, this was just a test for the feed wheel, and it has some errors.
+The beambreakers weren't working, and we used different methods to fix that.
+Ultimatly, we decided to wait for our new shooter, as it will be done on 12/13, and testing on the new one can begin.
+By that time, we will have completed most of the code, and it will just need some minor edits.